 While there are many ways for a business to do this online, one of the simplest ways is to extend your curent domain registration and have more than one top-level domain.
 From .co.za, to .com, and even .capetown or .joburg, there are many domain extensions available and they can in fact help you succeed online.

-So now come the big questions, why have multiple domains?
+So now comes the big question, why have multiple domains?
 How will they help you thrive in an uncertain business world?
 Here are just a few ways having more than one domain name can help your small business.

 Protect your brand